chinmayaj88/clean_architecture_ecommerce_backend/README.md

 make build
 ```

-This automatically generates Prisma clients and compiles TypeScript for all services.
+This compiles all services and generates Prisma clients.

 ### Step 6: Start Services